-"NOT A SCIENTIST: How Politicians Mistake, Misrepresent, and Utterly Mangle Science" will be released by WW Norton.
+"NOT A SCIENTIST: How Politicians Mistake, Misrepresent, and Utterly Mangle Science" is published by WW Norton.

 For press inquiries, you can contact William Scarlett at WW Norton.

 PRAISE FOR "NOT A SCIENTIST"

 “A clever, timely guide to the sneaky ways sleazy politicians bamboozle us on climate change and other scientific issues.
 Ernest Hemingway said every good writer needs a built-in, shockproof BS detector, and now thanks to Dave Levitan we can all have one.” — Dan Fagin, author of the Pulitzer Prize-winning Toms River

 “Read Dave Levitan’s bare-knuckled book for insight into the manipulations and distortions by anti-science politicians who have chosen to act as advocates for vested corporate interests rather than the people they’re supposed to represent.” — Michael Mann, Distinguished Professor, Penn State University, and co-author of The Madhouse Effect

 “With this compelling and enjoyable book, Dave Levitan may have put the 'I'm not a scientist' line out to pasture for good.
 While I expect politicians may not read it, the public should!
 Science issues will be at the heart of every important decision our new President makes.” — Lawrence M. Krauss, theoretical physicist and author of The Greatest Story Ever Told . . .
 So Far